-The purpose of this course is to empower students with the ability to create, evaluate and defend public policy in their home community.
-The course is also designed to facilitate understanding of how codes and regulations can be used as an effective component of fire prevention, fire mitigation, and overall community risk reduction.
+The purpose of this 6-day course is to empower students with the ability to create, evaluate and defend public policy in their home community.
+The course is also designed to facilitate understanding of how codes and regulations can be used as an effective component of fire prevention, fire mitigation and overall community risk reduction.
 A risk assessment is used to prioritize risk.

 The course presents the stages of the policy process, which include:

 |Welcome letter, BYOD Instructions, Pre-course Assignment:||https://apps.usfa.fema.gov/ax/pcm/pcm_r0670.pdf PDF 267KB|

 |Course syllabus:||https://apps.usfa.fema.gov/ax/syll/syllabus_r0670.pdf PDF 341KB|